sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-link-branding.md

  ### 	Assigning a subuser

-By assigning a domain whitelabel to one of your subusers, you can give them the benefit of improved authentication and security, but also separate from the sending reputation of your parent account.
+By assigning an authenticated domain to one of your subusers, you can give them the benefit of improved authentication and security, but also separate from the sending reputation of your parent account.
 If you assign a subusers domain, they can't edit or delete it.

 *To assign an authenticated domain to a subuser:*